Anyone can jot down a list of game development mistakes, why would you listen to me?

 This mistake has also been dubbed one of the Game Development Death Loops by Derek Yu.
 Developers beware: It’s easier than you think to fall into this trap, especially as you’re first learning.

-In either case, the danger is the same: You feel compelled to go back to the beginning and make major changes to your previous work.
+In either case, the danger is the same: You feel compelled to return to the beginning and make major changes to your previous work.
 In the worst case, this can mean completely starting over!
-The problem is that even once the game is restarted, your skills continue to improve over time, and the desire to go back and rework previous areas continues.
+The problem is that even once the game is restarted, your skills continue to improve over time, and the desire to go rework previous areas continues.

 Sometimes games can get stuck in this cycle for years, and many games have been derailed and killed by constant development restarts.
 To avoid stumbling into this particular pitfall, make sure you focus on finishing, and remember that there’s always a next game.